sarahmonster/hire-sarah/pages/sketch.md

 company: Sketch
 title: Hello Sketch!
 Let's work together.

-whyyou:
+whyyou: |
  I bet you hear this a whole lot from designers, but **I love Sketch**, both as a product and as a brand, and I'd love to be involved with making it even better.
 I thrive in a work environment where I can collaborate closely with and learn from others whilst being self-driven.
-I care a great deal about the web and about improving users' experiences, and I love an environment that presents a varied selection of challenges.
+I care a great deal about the web and about improving users' experiences, and I love being able to explore a varied selection of challenges.

  I think we'd make a great fit.